Lindi Town – History, Economy, Geography, People and More

 Geography

 The town sits at the mouth of River Lukuledi.
 Lindi Bay, still has rudimentary port facilities, supporting one or two tiny cargo boats and a passenger boat at a time, and can’t accommodate ocean-bound ships.
-The region used to be an essential sisal-producing area, especially in Kikwetu, around the Lindi airstrip, 25km north of the town.
-Around 2012, Lindi was eventually connected to Dar es Salaam by a continuous tarmac road, making accessing the city possible during the rainy season.
+The region used to be an essential sisal-producing area, especially in Kikwetu, around the Lindi airport, 25km north of the town.
+Around 2012, Lindi Africa was eventually connected to Dar es Salaam by a continuous tarmac road, making accessing the city possible during the rainy season.

 View of one of the streets in Lindi town